Next Start

 The right training is needed to know how to repair plastic car body parts using different products and methods.
 Collision repair technicians are careful to follow the standard operating procedures that come with the different supplies they use.

 One of the most important things to consider when repairing plastics is the need to maintain cleanliness during the process.
-Steps are taken to ensure plastic parts are cleaned before starting the repair process using specialized cleaner products that remove waxes, dirt and road oils.
+Steps are taken to ensure plastic parts are cleaned before starting the repair process using specialized cleaning products that remove waxes, dirt and road oils.
 Compressed air can also be used.

 Technicians will also ensure they know what plastic is used in a part to see if it is reinforced or nonreinforced.

 Common fiber-reinforced plastic parts include hoods and fenders.
 These fibers can change the density of the part and the repair method being used.
-Often, the area that is damaged is grinded to relieve stress placed on the plastic.
+Often, the area that is damaged is ground to relieve stress placed on the plastic.

 In nonreinforced plastics, heat is sometimes applied to soften the plastic, and the damage is then pushed out.

-Once a repair has been made on a part, the parts typically go through a refinishing process that helps them match with the rest of the vehicle.
+Once a repair has been made on a part, the parts typically go through a refinishing process that helps them match the rest of the vehicle.

 A common career path collision repair technicians can take is that of a refinish technician.
 These techs prepare and apply paint to the repaired parts of vehicles.
 They mix colors, sand, tint and seal so the repaired area can better blend in with the vehicle’s existing finish.